-This Greek shrimp salad can be on the table in about 15 minutes!
+This Greek shrimp salad can be on the table in about 15 minutes.
+It’s perfect for last-minute guests or an easy appetizer, especially during the holidays.
+Everyone loves this, and trust me, it will be the first to go!
+Cooked shrimp makes it even easier.
+In fact, this recipe is why there’s always a bag in my freezer.
 Serve it with homemade bread and good-quality olive oil as an appetizer or main dish.
 I’ll give you some ideas below!

 My grandma Abruzzi was Sicilian, and I spent countless hours with her in the kitchen.
 Her food was simple and flavorful, and she always let the ingredients shine.
-She didn’t overcomplicate her food, and this simple salad is one she made over and over, and so do I. I adore Greek flavors, similar to the Italian flavors I grew up eating.
-Good quality olive oil, garlic, red wine vinegar, and oregano make for a simple and flavorful dressing that lets the flavor of the shrimp shine.
-Sometimes, I sprinkle on feta for an extra pop of flavor!
+She didn’t overcomplicate her food, and this simple shrimp salad is one she made over and over.
+I adore Greek flavors, much like the Italian flavors I grew up with.
+Good-quality olive oil, garlic, red wine vinegar, and oregano come together to create a flavorful yet straightforward dressing that allows the shrimp’s flavor to shine through.

 Greek Shrimp Salad